 That being said both have an amazing art style, SAO showcases great animation and Grimgar takes a more stylistic (could be described as a watercolour meets anime) approach.
 Both anime have a good soundtrack, with SAO being the superior (case and point: Crossing Field).

-If you enjoyed a story that revolves around a fantasy-meets-gaming setting, give
+If you enjoyed a story that revolves around a fantasy-meets-gaming setting, give both a go.

 Both show take place in a MMORPG world where the character fight monster to survive.